Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Stable-Beta Scaled Process (SB-SP) priors for the unseen-features problem

 See Appendix \ref{appendix_extrapolation} for the proof of Theorem \ref{thm:stable_news}.
-The posterior distributions of $\unseen{N}{M}$ and $\unseenfreq{N}{M}{r}$, given $Z_{1:N}$, are negative Binomial distributions that depend on $Z_{1:N}$ through the sample size $N$ and the number $K_{N}$ of distinct features.
-This is in contrast with the corresponding posterior distributions under the stable-Beta process prior, which are Poisson distributions that depend on the observable sample only through the sample size $N$ \citep[Proposition 1]{masoero2019more}.
-Posterior inferences under the SB-SP prior are more informative than those arising from the stable-Beta process prior, in the sense that they include the additional sampling information on $K_{N}$, while preserving the same analytical tractability and interpretability.
-BNP estimators of $\unseen{N}{M}$ and $\unseenfreq{N}{M}{r}$, with respect to a squared-loss function, are obtained as the posterior expectations from \eqref{eq:stable_news} and \eqref{eq:stable_news_freq} , i.e.
+The posterior distributions \eqref{eq:stable_news} and \eqref{eq:stable_news_freq} depend on $Z_{1:N}$ through the sample size $N$ and the number $K_{N}$ of distinct features.
+This is in contrast with the corresponding posterior distributions obtained under the Beta and the stable-Beta process priors, which are Poisson distributions that depend on $Z_{1:N}$ only through $N$ \citep[Proposition 1]{masoero2019more}.
+BNP estimators of $\unseen{N}{M}$ and $\unseenfreq{N}{M}{r}$, with respect to a squared loss function, are obtained as the posterior expectations of \eqref{eq:stable_news} and \eqref{eq:stable_news_freq}, i.e.

 and